azaleacolburn/sonder/README.md

 ## Purpose

-- Allow rust code to seamlessly interop with old C(++) code as it incrementally replaces a codebase, with static linking and code editor completions.
+- Allow Rust code to interop with any language given a header file grammar (and a compiler that supports either the C ABI or wasm as a target) with static linking and code editor completions in Rust.

-### Notes
+## Notes

 - Compile Rust to wasm: `cargo build --target wasm32-unknown-unknown`
 - Compile C to wasm: `./wasi-sdk-24.0/bin/clang --sysroot wasi-sdk-24.0/share/wasi-sysroot/ hello.c -o hello.wasm`